-Jonathan Chiu is a Principal Researcher in the Funds Management and Banking Department (FBD).
-His main research interests concern monetary theory, payments, banking and financial infrastructures.
-Specific topics include distributive effects of monetary policy, and asset market freezes and recoveries.
+Jonathan Chiu is a Senior Research Advisor in the Funds Management and Banking Department (FBD).
+His main research interests concern monetary theory, banking, payments and financial infrastructures.
+He also teaches monetary theory at Queen’s University.
 Jonathan received his PhD in economics from the University of Western Ontario.

 The market for central bank reserves is mainly over-the-counter and exhibits a core-periphery network structure.
 This paper develops a model of relationship lending in the unsecured interbank market.
 In equilibrium, a tiered lending network arises endogenously as banks choose to build relationships to insure against liquidity shocks and to economize on the cost to trade in the interbank market.